password123456/setup-wordpress-with-security-best-practice/README.md

 - The above plugin codes are for educational purposes only.

 ### 8.4.
-Ensure Insecure PHP Functions are Disabled
+Ensure PHP functions and settings are properly configured
-Ensuring that certain PHP functions and settings are properly configured can significantly enhance the security of your WordPress site.
+Ensuring that PHP functions and settings are properly configured can significantly enhance the security of your WordPress site.
 Misconfigured settings can expose your site to various vulnerabilities, including remote code execution, information disclosure, and session hijacking.
 It is crucial to harden PHP by disabling or properly configuring these functions.